Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Conclusion

 \section{Conclusion}

-This paper explores the problem of active implicit reconstruction of an unknown object.
-We combine the long-studied problem of NBV planning with the emerging implicit representation and propose directly utilizing the implicit occupancy field to guide the NBV process.
-Due to the differentiability of the implicit representation, we are able to do away with the candidate views commonly used by former research and propose optimizing NBV directly by maximizing the view uncertainty.
-Our method generates a high-precision object model and performs efficiently during view planning, with the help of implicit representation.
-In our future work, we aim to boost robot exploration tasks in more complex scenes leveraging the optimization-based NBV planning method we proposed.
+This paper explores the problem of active implicit reconstruction of unknown objects using implicit representation.
+We build up an implicit occupancy field for object-level reconstruction and we evaluate view uncertainty directly from the occupancy probability using a sampling-based method.
+Leveraging the differentiability of the implicit representation, we can do away with the candidate views and propose optimizing NBV by maximizing the view information.
+Our method generates high-precision object model in both simulation and real-world experiments and achieves efficiently and intelligently during view planning.
+It outperforms baseline methods in both model quality and feasibility.
+In our future work, we aim to boost robot exploration tasks in more complex scenes by leveraging the optimization-based view planning method.

 {

 }